christinerosa/shopify-frontend-intern-challenge/README.md

 **Demo [here](https://focused-hermann-fb5dff.netlify.app/).**
 - Built in React - first completed project using this framework!
 - Axios used to consume the API.
-- If you'd like to run the project locally, clone this repositor and enter the following in your code editor terminal:
+- If you'd like to run the project locally, clone this repository and enter the following in your code editor terminal:

   `npm install`